f-strieg/MyoUnityAndroidPlugin/README.md

 Unofficial Plugin which enables you to build Unity applications for Android with Myo support.
 ## Directory structure and Setup
 You need to add both folders to your Unity projects Assets folder.
 I tested the plugin with Unity 5.1.2 and a Galaxy Note 4.
-Although I used Myo Android SDK 0.10.0 and Myo Softwareversiono 1.0.0 to build the project.
+Although I used Myo Android SDK 0.10.0 and Myo Softwareversion 1.0.0 to build the project.
+The "AndroidPlugin" itself is build as an "Android Bound Service" so it is mentioned in the Manifest file but not as the Main-Application.
+This should enable you to use a second Plugin more easily.

 ```
 \Assets